-AUB, the mother institution of AUB Mediterraneo, operates under a charter granted by the New York State Education Department (NYSED) since 1866, which registers the university's degree programs.
+AUB, the mother institution of AUB Mediterraneo, was founded in 1866 and has operated since under a charter granted by the New York State Education Department (NYSED), which registers the university's degree programs.
 AUB is also accredited as an institution by MSCHE: www.msche.org, 1007 North Orange Street, 4th Floor, MB #166, Wilmington, DE 19801, 267-284-5011.